Electronic Government Office, Department of Health and Human Services.

 Information Collection Clearance staff, Information.CollectionClearance@hhs.gov or (202) 690-6162.

 Form is available upon request.

-Abstract: The SF-424 Short Organizational Form provides the Federal grant-making agencies a simplified alternative to the Standard Form 424 data set and form.
-Agencies may use the SF-424 Short Organizational Form for grant programs not required to collect all the data that is required on the SF-424 core data set and form.
+Abstract: The Project Abstract Summary provides the Federal grant-making agencies a simplified alternative to the Standard Form 424 data set and form.
+Agencies may use the Project Abstract Summary for grant programs not required to collect all the data that is required on the SF-424 core data set and form.

 Burden Statement: Burden in this context means the time expended by persons to generate, maintain, retain, disclose or provide the information requested.
 This includes the time needed to review instructions, to develop, acquire, install and utilize technology and systems for the purpose of collecting, validating and verifying information, processing and maintaining information, and disclosing and providing information, to train personnel and to be able to respond to a collection of information, to search data sources, to complete and review the collection of information, and to transmit or otherwise disclose the information.
-The total annual burden hours estimated for this ICR are summarized in the table below.
+The total annual burden hours for the Department of Health and Human Services estimated for this ICR are summarized in the table below.

 |Form name||Number of respondents||Number of responses per